northernpartners/bcJournalBatch/README.md

 ## Setup

-- Ensure No. Series `BCINT` exists and is valid; the app sets each auto-created batch to use it.
+- Ensure No. Series `GJNL-GEN` exists and is valid; the app sets each auto-created batch to use it.
 - For dimensions to appear in the visible line columns (not just in the dimension set), map `CONTRACT` and `ACTPERIOD` to Shortcut Dimensions in General Ledger Setup.

 ## Build & deploy